freepik-company/custom-vm-autoscaler/README.md

 Contains global functions

 * GetEnv: Return environment variable value if set.
 If not, it returns the default value set as second argument
+* IsInCriticalPeriod: Return true when we are in the critical period set by env vars CRITICAL_PERIOD_DAYS and CRITICAL_PERIOD_HOURS_UTC

 ## License